Taking place in the Rugby Town Centre on 20th May 2018, the Rugby Bikefest is back with a bang. Read on to find out more about this event.

 Taking place in the Rugby Town Centre on 20th May 2018, the Rugby Bikefest is back with a bang.
-Read on to find out more about this event.**

-Taking place in the Rugby Town Centre on 20th May 2018, the Rugby Bikefest is back with a bang.
 Organised by Rugby Borough Council and Rugby First, along with local organisations, businesses, and motorbiking groups, the fest is a great day for your entire family to have fun.

-There will more than 40 display and stalls during the day of the festival, offering a myriad of biking clothing and goods.
-Rugby Sports Personality of the Year and Champion of the British Grass Track, Mark Cossar will be at the fest.
+There will more than 40 displays and stalls during the day of the festival, offering a myriad of biking clothing and goods.
+Rugby Sports Personality of the Year and Champion of the British Grass Track, Mark Cossar will also be at the fest.

-You can bring your family to the festival as it has plenty of activities, such as funfair, games for children, model bike racing, bouncing castles, and face painting.Here are some of the events which will take place during the festival:
+Bring your family to the festival as it has plenty of activities, such as a funfair, games for children, model bike racing, bouncing castles, and face painting.Here are some of the events that will take place during the festival:

 The Extreme Wheelie Machine: Paying a visit to the “Extreme Wheelie Machine” during the fest is a must as it offers a unique experience.
 It comes with virtual reality and motorcycle simulator, which takes the experience to a whole new level.
 Whether you wanted more information on how to control a wheelie or how to perform one, the “Extreme Wheelie Machine” is the best opportunity.